Live

 You should also have a briefing session with the hospital before admission to go over procedures and other basic information.
 I’d recommend bringing a list of questions with you, as they won’t volunteer all the necessary information.
 See the checklist section below for some ideas.

-Unplanned stays
+Unplanned Stays

 Definitely not how you want to wake up, but it does happen.